 All of these websites are managed by one general dashboard.
 But the whole network should be managed and reviewed by experts.
-They can review plugins, themes and other settings in WordPress.
+They can review plugins, themes, and other settings in WordPress.
 Each website needs to be managed by one admin, so they can apply the necessary changes to their website.

-Multisite requires more security layers.
-Therefore, configuring the settings can be time-consuming due to the importance of it.
+WordPress Multisite requires more security layers.
+Therefore, configuring the settings can be time-consuming due to its importance of it.
 When you are managing multisite you need to be careful of hackers and your user’s activities.
 If your website is multisite, you need to pay a lot more attention to monitoring your website’s activity.
 Activities that you need to review are:

-- Which websites have been recently added to multisite and which websites have been removed.
+- Which websites have been recently added to multisite and which websites have been removed?
 If you are the main manager of this website, you need to personally review this and block anyone else from reviewing this option.

 - In WordPress multisite, you need to monitor each of your website users.
 Adding and removing users must be monitored by admins.